ualberta-mueller-group/MCGS/README.md

 For the overall approach and future plans, see the document "The Design of MCGS: A Minimax Search-based Solver for Combinatorial Games".

-# TODO IN THIS README
-- The intro says MCGS is efficient even though this release is very basic
-- Link the formal design document "The Design of MCGS..."?
-- "MCGS" is used a lot...
-- License?

 ### Sections
 - [Building MCGS](#building-mcgs)